parvezhussain/kickstart/Setup and Configure Puppet Client.md

 Run 'puppet agent -tv'

-You should see someoutput if not then puppet node is not configured correctly <br>
+You should see some output if not then puppet node is not configured correctly <br>

-(Check /etc/hosts file  and /etc/puppet/puppet.conf file for puppetmaster server)
+From Puppet client: ping peserver.localhost.com
+From puppetmaster: ping peclient1.localhost.com

 Login to peserver using putty<br>
 puppet cert list<br>